 Selling your company’s services or products involves a lot of psychology, whether you realize it or not.
 Marketing those services and products also involves understanding how and why people think the way they do.
 To understand the psychology needed for marketing, you have to have a deep understanding of your customers.
 What motivates them?
-When you know their motivations, you’ll know which emotions to target when convincing them to make a purchase.
+When you know their motivations, you’ll know which emotions to target when convincing them to purchase.

-Some products seem to sell themselves.
+Some products sell themselves.
 We’re sure no one has ever had trouble selling chocolate or wine.
 Others might need a little bit of ingenuity.
 How can you convince your buyers that your credit card brings pleasure?
 Yes, the bonuses from points are a good starting point, but what about the card itself?
 Does it provide the opportunity to make pleasing purchases whenever the buyer chooses?
-Of course it does!
+Of course, it does!

 What types of pain may buyers feel?
 Confusion is a big turn-off when consumers are making purchase choices.
 Clarity is the answer.
 Be transparent and knowledgeable.
-Show comparisons between your products and those from your competitors.
+Show comparisons between your products and those of your competitors.
 Expense is another pain many buyers feel.
-If you can explain the need for the cost, the pain of expense goes away, even if your products or services are more expensive than those from your competitors.
+If you can explain the need for the cost, the pain of expense goes away, even if your products or services are more expensive than your competitors.

 A thorough understanding of your buyers will tell you what their pains are.
 They want time, they want pleasure, they want quality, and they want it as soon as possible.
 Ask yourself the questions you know buyers will ask and then answer them first, better, and more thoroughly than anyone else.

 By keeping these primary emotions in mind when creating your marketing materials, you’ll be ready to attend to the psychological aspects of selling.
 If you need some help creating those buyer personas, reach out.
 We’re experts at digging deep to get to the very heart of your buyers.